 Dog bite cases can be complex.
 If you or a loved one were hurt in an animal attack in Boca Raton or Fort Lauderdale, don’t hesitate to call an experienced dog bite attorney at Hollander Law Firm Accident Injury Lawyers for help.
 We’ll listen to your story and discuss options for getting the compensation you need.

 How Can Florida’s Comparative Negligence Laws Impact My Case?

 Remember, you don’t have to prove that the dog owner was negligent in order to recover damages.
 But the dog owner might try to claim that you were negligent in order to escape liability.

-Under both the dog bite law and Florida comparative fault law, the victim’s compensation award can be reduced in proportion to their share of fault.
+Under both the dog bite law and Florida modified comparative fault law, the victim’s compensation award can be reduced in proportion to their share of fault or eliminated if the fault is more than 51%.
 That means it’s important to take any allegations that you provoked the dog seriously.

 Dog Bites Can Cause Serious and Long-Term Injuries